Show / Hide Table of Contents

 Remarks

 The directBoxValueAccess option controls how value types passed by reference (e.g. ref int, out my_struct) are handled in the arguments array passed to the fast invocation handler.
 Since the arguments array is an object array, any value types contained within it are actually references to a boxed value object.
 Like any other object, there can be other references to such boxed value objects, other than the reference within the arguments array.
-For example,

 var val = 5;